AryadeepIT/myReadingList-webapp-firebase/README.md

 # My Reading List Web App

-This is a simple web application built with HTML, CSS, and JavaScript, designed to help users keep track of the books they want to read, are currently reading, and have already read.
+This is a simple web application built with HTML, CSS, and JavaScript, designed to help users keep track of the books they want to read and can be used as to-do-list app.

 ## Getting Started